makemyway-kr/makemyway-kr/README.md

 </div>

-University Student majoring in Computer Science&Engineering at Soongsil Univ.
+University Student majoring in Computer Science&Engineering at Soongsil Univ.<br>

-Studying to be web full-stack developer or android developer.
+Studying to be web full-stack developer or android developer.<br>
 I just started to study about developing, so there are many things to get to know.
-However I'm willing to study hard.
+However I'm willing to study hard.<br>

-:computer: Studying HTML/CSS/JS & Server these days.
+:computer: Studying HTML/CSS/JS & Server these days.<br>

 ---------------------------------------------------------------------
 My achievements
-TOEFL:87/120
+TOEFL:87/120<br>
-TOEIC:940/990
+TOEIC:940/990<br>
-3rd place at AI smart Factory idea competition held at Soongsil Univ.
+3rd place at AI smart Factory idea competition held at Soongsil Univ.<br>
 Team leader of web project.